enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - Reviews emits an event.
 The router receives it.
-- Then the router has to go to Products and to Users, fetch the related entities, stitch them together, project the response, and only then forward it to the client.
+- Then the router has to go to Products and to Users, fetch the related entities, join them, project the response, and only then forward it to the client.
 - And then the next event comes in.
-And we do it all again.
+And we do it all over again.
 - Every event.
-Forever.
 For as long as that subscription is open.
 -->

 ---